Roll a Nature Check

 We joined the Naked Cards Campaign when we created our Christmas cards which encourages anyone selling cards to ditch the cellophane and send their cards out naked as nature intended.

 Currently there are three members of the team at Rogue & Bard (I know right!
 If you’re wondering about the class of the third member of the party, check out our About Us page).

 However, we all work from home so we don’t have an office.
 But if we did it would be a pretty sustainable place.
 We all use energy suppliers for our own homes that provide 100% green energy and gas.

 What does that matter?
 Well it means that this very page about sustainability is being typed on a laptop that is charged up using renewable energy.

 As much as we like to think we’re amazing there is still a way to go.
 We want to be completely transparent with you (since we’re such good friends) so this is a list of the not-quite-yet-as-green-as-we’d-like stuff.

 Our books and folders aren’t yet on recycled paper/card.
 We wanted to make sure the quality of the books was really premium so for the time being we’re using non-recycled paper.

-While we don’t use plastic packaging ourselves our T-shirts are sent out directly from the printers and in plastic envelopes.
+While we don’t use plastic packaging ourselves, our T-shirts are sent out in plastic envelopes directly from the printers.
 We are hoping to work with them to change this in the future but we haven’t quite got there yet.